Nginx configuration file locations

 Overview

-If you have changed your web server to Nginx, you will notice certain configuration files (such as .htaccess) no longer function.
-This is because Nginx does not support directory-level configurations outside of the primary server configuration file.
-However, it's still possible to set up local configuration files under your username for customizations like a redirect.
+Nginx does not support directory-level configurations (such as .htaccess) outside of the primary server configuration file.
+However, it's still possible to set up local configuration files under your username.

 /home/username/nginx/example.com

-This directory is the only place you should load any .conf file you want your website to use.
-Additionally, any file ending in .conf is inserted into the server block of the nginx.conf file.
+This is the only directory you should place any configuration files you want your website to use.

 Creating the configuration directory